-A qualified Exterior Designer would have received excessive training both in plants but more importantly in design principles.
+A qualified exterior designer would have received excessive training both in plants but more importantly in landscape design principles.
 These are applied by the Landscaper to create living spaces outside with the main goal always being creating a garden that links to the Architectural feel of the house and extend the rooms inside to rooms outside.

 Would you consider building a new house without a plan?
 I am sure some people do but then the outcome will never be known before hand and the expectation might not be met by the reality.
 However if you have a plan it opens many new doors like: Costing, Finishes, Overall Feel, Style and last but not least excitement.
 A Landscape Designer plan will achieve the same result and allow the garden owner to understand and see the end product that the designer intends to implement.

 How much will it cost?

 Our portfolios range from R3000.00 to R12000.00, it all depends on the site size and the site complexity (slope, current plants available ext)